JKEVIN2010/LLMs-for-Dementia-Detection/README.md

 # LLMs-for-Dementia-Detection
-Leveraging Large Language Models (LLMs) for the early detection of Alzheimer's Disease and Related Dementias (ADRD)
+Fine-tuning various modern Large Language Models (LLMs) for the early detection of Alzheimer's Disease and Related Dementias (ADRD)